-These changes are separate from our once-a-year rent increase however; the rent you pay going forward will be affected by the rent restructure.
+These changes are separate from our once-a-year rent increase however, the rent you pay going forward will be affected by the rent restructure.
 Our new rent setting policy reflects the property type, size, age and some property features – this is known as the ‘Target Rent’.
-The ‘Target Rent’ will increase in line with the annual rent increase agreed each year.

-There are 3 ways that your rent could be affected on 1 April 2021 as a result of these changes and the once-a-year rent increase:
+There are three ways that your rent could be affected on 1 April 2022 because of these changes and the once-a-year rent increase:

-If you are unsure how you will be affected, please see the letter we sent you in early December or contact your Housing Officer.
+If you are unsure how you will be affected, please see the letter we sent you or contact your Housing Officer.

 How We Calculate What You Pay

 Your monthly charge is made up of rent and service charges.

 These charges vary depending on the type of accommodation and services you receive.
 More information about the rent you pay and how this is calculated is available in our rent restructure leaflet.

 How do we work out what the increase should be?

 Our aim is to keep rents as low as possible while ensuring the Association remains financially stable.
 The rent needs to be high enough to allow us to manage and maintain your home.
 We have a 30-year plan for each home to make sure we can cover all the work that will be needed.
 We try to keep our costs to a low level, but our main costs of managing and repairing our properties can rise by more than inflation.

 Our rents need to be affordable to our tenants.
 With costs increasing higher than most income levels, this is more important than ever.
 The rents also need to compare with other landlords providing similar rented homes and services in Inverclyde and beyond.